sinch/node-sinch-request/README.md

 ## Public or Signed?

-Certain user API endpoints can be used with the public authentication header, this is only used when authenticating or creating user using Sinch Authentication.
+Only a few User-API endpoints can be used with the public authentication header, this is only used with Sinch Authentication, which is optionally used for partner applications and always used for Sinch Portal API integrations.
 See the [Sinch user guide](https://www.sinch.com/docs/voice/javascript/#authentication) for more information.

-All other requests should be made using either application signed requests, or instance signed requests.
+All other requests should be made using either application-signed requests, or instance-signed requests.

 ## Samples